openharmony/docs/en/application-dev/reference/apis/js-apis-pointer.md

 getPointerSpeed(callback: AsyncCallback&lt;number&gt;): void

-Obtains the mouse movement speed.
+Obtains the moving speed of the mouse pointer.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.MultimodalInput.Input.Pointer